Tenet release date delayed "indefinitely"

 “We’re grateful for the support we’ve received from exhibitors and remain steadfast in our commitment to the theatrical experience around the world.
 Unfortunately, the pandemic continues to proliferate, causing us to reevaluate our release dates.
 Amidst all this continued uncertainty, we have decided to vacate the current dates for our next two releases.”

-That second release was due to be The Conjuring 3, which will now reach cinemas June 4, 2021.
-This will no doubt be a huge blow to cinemas around the world, including the UK, where they have begun to reopen with strict social distancing guidelines.
-However, there is some hope for an earlier release in countries where the coronavirus pandemic is under control.
+That second release Emmerich references is The Conjuring 3, which will now reach cinemas June 4, 2021 instead of September 11, 2020.
+The two releases being delayed will no doubt be a huge blow to cinemas around the world, including the UK, where they have begun to reopen with strict social distancing guidelines.
+However, there is some hope for an early Tenet release in countries where the coronavirus pandemic is under control.

 Emmerich added: “We will share a new 2020 release date imminently for Tenet, Christopher Nolan’s wholly original and mind-blowing feature.
 We are not treating Tenet like a traditional global day-and-date release, and our upcoming marketing and distribution plans will reflect that."

-If Warner does not go along with a day-and-date worldwide release – as has become the norm for movies where spoilers are a worry – this could mean an earlier release in places other than the United States, which remains severely impacted by COVID-19. sources stressed to Variety this could very well be an option as Nolan's movies typically make over 50% of their box-office from countries other than America.
+If Warner does not go along with a day-and-date worldwide release – as has become the norm for movies where spoilers are a worry – this could mean an earlier release in places outside the United States, which remains severely impacted by COVID-19.
+Sources stressed to Variety this could very well be an option as Nolan's movies typically make over 50% of their box-office from countries other than America.
+There's also a chance the movie could open earlier in certain States which are not hit as hard by the coronavirus.

-Whatever the case, this is no doubt a huge blow to cinemas around the world which are already struggling to stay afloat with fewer big-budget movies to sell to their audiences.
-Safety, though, is paramount, and we will gladly wait until its safe to see Nolan's epic.
+Whatever the case, this is no doubt a huge blow to cinemas which are already struggling to stay afloat due to there being fewer big-budget movies to sell tickets for.
+Safety, though, is paramount, and we will gladly wait until its safe to see Nolan's epic, which stars John David Washington and Robert Pattinson.